 Our Favorite Hikes

 Greenway Trail: Along Winkler Creek, this trail is easily accessed at several points in town.
 Great for running, walking, and easy cycling.
 A favorite access is right next to the Lowes hardware store on Hwy 321.
-Several miles of creekside and in-town trail ar.
-A quick internet search yields more detailed descriptions.
+Several miles of creekside and in-town trail are a quick internet search away.

 Elk Knob State Park: About 15 minutes north of Boone on Meat Camp Road.
 The trail to the top is about 2 miles long with switchbacks, so it is never very steep.
 Beautiful 360-degree views at the top.
 Allow for 3 hours of total time.